-Like many genre-focused writers’ groups, SFWA, MWA, and HWA are concerned not just with issues that affect professional authors, but with the problems and pitfalls that face aspiring writers.
+Like many genre-focused writers’ groups, SFWA, MWA, HWA, and ASJA are concerned not just with issues that affect professional authors, but with the problems and pitfalls that face aspiring writers.
 Writer Beware, founded in 1998, addresses that concern through the Writer Beware website, which provides warnings about literary schemes and scams, along with information on how writers can protect themselves; the Writer Beware blog, which covers schemes and scams in real time along with publishing industry news and advice for writers; and the Writer Beware Facebook page, which links to writing-related articles, blog posts, and news items and provides a forum for discussion.

-Although we’re sponsored by US-based organizations of professional fiction authors, our efforts aren’t limited by country, genre, or publication history.
-We’ve designed the Writer Beware website so it can be used by any writer, new or established, regardless of subject, style, genre, or nationality.
+Although we’re sponsored by US-based organizations of professional writers of fiction and non-fiction, our efforts aren’t limited by country, market, genre, or publication history.
+We’ve designed the Writer Beware website to be used by any writer, new or established, regardless of subject, style, specialty, or nationality.

 “Writer Beware” is an officially registered service mark of the Science Fiction and Fantasy Writers of America.